-- 3. Computer literacy - 4.
-Ability to discuss various forms and levels of information - 5.
-Structured techniques for information systems analysis and design - 6.
-Number systems, computer architectures, data structures, algorithms, software engineering fundamentals - 7.
-Web programming - 8.
-Knowledge of the technology underlying web-based commercial activity - 9.
-Knowledge of the current social and organisational issues surrounding the deployment of information technology.

-- 10. Understanding of database concepts and in particular relational database technology.
-An understanding of the systems and context of IS projects.

-- 11. Knowledge of computer networking

-- 12. Knowledge of information security
+- 1. Demonstrate computer literacy - 2.
+Develop the ability to discuss various forms and levels of information - 3.
+Use structured techniques for information systems analysis and design - 4.
+Demonstrate the ability to use number systems, computer architectures, data structures, algorithms, software engineering fundamentals - 5.
+Demonstrate competence in web programming - 6.
+Derive knowledge of the technology underlying web-based commercial activity - 7.
+Derive knowledge of the current social and organisational issues surrounding the deployment of information technology. - 8.
+Demonstrate understanding of database concepts and in particular relational database technology.
+An understanding of the systems and context of IS projects. - 9.
+Apply knowledge of computer networking - 10.
+Apply knowledge of information security